carl-robinson/voice-emotion-seq2seq/README.md

 # voice-emotion-seq2seq
 Voice emotion conversion model for DS/ML master's thesis.
 F0 contour mapping in sequence-to-sequence RNN-LSTM architecture in Tensorflow.

-## Resources in this repo
-__audio/__ - samples of original and transformed voice samples in WAV format __data/__ - Matlab MAT files produced by AudioSculpt, containing F0 contours and syllable/phoneme alignments __documentation/__ - PDF reports on the state of the art, aims, method, experimental setup, results and discussion __model/__ - python code to build your own seq2seq model __postprocessing/__ - code to process the outputted F0 contours and apply to neutral WAV files __preprocessing/__ - code to process the MAT files to create input data for the model __utilities/__ -  code to rename WAV files for use in the online survey, and to process survey results __visualisation/__ -  jupyter notebooks to visualise the F0 contours
+## Directories
+* __audio/__ - samples of original and transformed voice samples in WAV format
+* __data/__ - Matlab MAT files produced by AudioSculpt, containing F0 contours and syllable/phoneme alignments
+* __documentation/__ - PDF reports on the state of the art, aims, method, experimental setup, results and discussion
+* __model/__ - python code to build your own seq2seq model
+* __postprocessing/__ - code to process the outputted F0 contours and apply to neutral WAV files
+* __preprocessing/__ - code to process the MAT files to create input data for the model
+* __utilities/__ -  code to rename WAV files for use in the online survey, and to process survey results
+* __visualisation/__ -  jupyter notebooks to visualise the F0 contours

 ## Getting Started